9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 standard.
-This does not quite mean that compiling with `NoMonomorphismRestriction` is always the right thing to do: some Haskell compilers (including older versions of GHC) do not understand this extension, but they\'ll accept either of the other approaches to making the error disappear.
-If this degree of portability isn\'t a concern to you, then by all means enable the language extension.
+This does not quite mean that compiling with `NoMonomorphismRestriction` is always the right thing to do: some Haskell compilers (including older versions of GHC) do not understand this extension, but they'll accept either of the other approaches to making the error disappear.
+If this degree of portability isn't a concern to you, then by all means enable the language extension.

 ## Conclusion